Posted on 22 Oct 2024

 • Any previous injuries, pre-existing conditions, or other factors that might contribute to your impairment.

-After reviewing all this information, the assessor will calculate your WPI percentage based on your state’s specific assessment guidelines.
-They’ll also prepare a detailed report summarising their findings, which includes your WPI percentage and recommendations for any future treatment or care.
+After reviewing all the information, your WPI is calculated based on your state’s guidelines and a report is prepared outlining your WPI percentage and any recommendations for future treatment or care.

 If you’re injured or ill because of work, you’re usually entitled to basic workers compensation payments, no matter your impairment level.
 This includes: